-The Henry Luce Foundation's Religion and Theology program funds projects that deepen public understanding and foster dialogue about religious diversity in America.
+The Henry Luce Foundation’s Religion and Theology program funds projects that deepen public understanding of religion and foster faith-based efforts for justice, compassion, and democracy.

 Funder: Henry Luce Foundation